 4. Queen

 Queen's theatrical style and Freddie Mercury's flamboyant stage presence set them apart in the rock genre.
 Their unique sound, a blend of rock, opera, and other musical styles, along with hits like "Bohemian Rhapsody," showcased their musical versatility and innovation.
-Queen's influence on rock music is marked by their ability to combine musical complexity with mainstream appeal, making them one of the most beloved bands in the world.
+Queen's influence on rock music is marked by their ability to combine musical complexity with mainstream appeal, making them one of the most beloved rock bands of the 70s.
 Their performances, particularly at Live Aid, are considered some of the greatest in rock history.

 Hit Album: "A Night at the Opera" (1975)